Assessment for Research Protocols in Absence of Peer Review

 Research projects, other than those which constitute part of an undergraduate course, must be reviewed for scientific merit unless they are direct extensions or applications of ongoing peer-reviewed work by the principal investigator.
 Scientific review is considered adequate if it is performed by a granting agency or by an industry that obtains the opinions of external referees, sets scientific standards, and awards funds on a competitive basis.
 An investigator who receives funding from a granting agency must have an approved AUPP before funds will be released by the university to that researcher for expenditures.
 In general, the ACC will review research proposals (other than undergraduate projects) from the viewpoint of the ethical aspects and the acceptability of the proposed procedures.

 Research proposals that are not funded by an agency or industry that applies a peer review process, and which are not part of an undergraduate thesis or non-thesis course, must be reviewed for scientific merit.
-Researchers wishing to undertake research involving vertebrate animals must consult with the Office of the Vice-President, Research and provide the following:
+Researchers wishing to undertake research involving vertebrate animals must consult with the Office of the Vice-President of Research and Innovation, and provide the following:

 - A brief research proposal, including a summary, a brief literature review, clearly stated objectives of the research, proposed methodology, a description of the significance of the work, and a brief time schedule for work lasting up to four years;